stuartherbert/getting-hired/tailoring-cv.md

 If you are submitting a printed copy of your CV, consider use 100 gsm paper.
 Standard printer and photocopier paper is 80 gsm, and often doesn't feel nice in the hand.
 100 gsm paper is a little heavier, and often has a slightly fibrous feel that is more enjoyable to touch.
 It also isn't as glossy as 80 gsm paper, which makes it look better too.

+## Personal Details

+Make sure that your name and contact details (email address and/or telephone number) are at the very top of your CV.
+Your CV may get separated from your covering letter; you cannot rely on an employer having both to hand when he reviews your application.
+If you don't provide your details, then the employer has no way of getting in touch if he wishes to interview you.

+It's routine for recruitment agencies to remove contact details from CVs before forwarding them on to employers, to prevent employers trying to cut out the middleman.
+Don't use that as an excuse to leave your details off yourself; one day you might be applying directly for a role and forget to put the details back on!

 ## Things Employers Don't Want To See

 When you're just starting out into the industry, your CV can look awfully thin.
 Even so, a thin CV is much better than some of the things that people do to try and pad out their CV and fill up all that empty paper.